ahoxha/-paper-rock-scissors/README.md

 CD into the project's folder, then type `gradlew build jacocoTestReport`.
 You can see the **code coverage results** in the `{project_folder}/build/jacocoHtml/index.html` file.

-## How to make it an eclipse project and continue working on it?
+## How to make it an Eclipse/IntelliJ project and continue working on it?

 CD into the project directory and type:

-`gradlew eclise`
+`gradlew eclise` - for Eclipse

+`gradlew idea` - for IntelliJ IDEA

 Then you can import it into your Eclipse IDE.